Sovendus-GmbH/Generic-Sovendus-Checkout-Products-Postback-Integration-Documentation/generic-server-side.md

 ## 1. Introduction

 Sovendus displays your product following some transaction process (e.g. order checkout) at its numerous partners.
-To be able to register your orders properly and assign them correctly to our respective advertising partners, Sovendus offers the possibility to transmit your generated orders via API call.\  \
+To be able to register your orders properly and assign them correctly to our respective advertising partners, Sovendus offers the possibility to transmit your generated orders via API call.<br> <br>
 To achieve this, Sovendus transfers a generic token with any request of your landing page URL.
 This token is the base of order registration at Sovendus.
 It is generated dynamically and therefore changes with every request.
 This token has to be picked out of the URL of your landing page, buffered und returned to Sovendus via a simple API call after completion of the transaction.

 > [!TIP]